mjcull/R4H2O/manuscript/3_case_study_1.md

 * Don't add any calculations in the data tab.
 * Every cell below a column should be a data point or empty

 Following these guidelines, you can store your data in a clean way that makes analysing the results with R much more straightforward.
-The data in this case study has the following fields:

-* `Sample_No`: Reference number of the sample.
-* `Date_Sampled`: The sampling date.
-* `Sample_Point`: The reference number of the sample point.
-* `Zone`: The zone within the water system.
-* `Result`: The result of the laboratory test.
-* `Units`: The units of the result (NTU).

 ### Inspect the data
 The next step is to explore the data.
 When you type the name of the variable in the console, RStudio displays the data up to the first 1000 rows.
 This method is not ideal for viewing large sets because the data scrolls quickly across the screen.
 R has a series of functions to inspect data frames in more detail.